-173 Beacon was built ca. 1866 by builder and real estate dealer Paul D. Wallis, one of three contiguous houses (169-171-173 Beacon) he built for speculative sale.
+173 Beacon was designed by architect Luther Briggs, Jr., and built ca. 1866 by builder and real estate dealer Paul Dean Wallis, one of three contiguous houses (169-171-173 Beacon) he built for speculative sale.
 He and his wife, Mary Caroline (Pierce) Wallis, lived in West Roxbury.

 169 and 171 Beacon form a symmetrical pair, with the entrances centered between two bays extending through the mansard roof.
 173 Beacon is of the same design with the entrance on the west side.
 173 Beacon appears to have been built in anticipation of there being a companion building at 175 Beacon, forming another symmetrical pair.
-However, although subsequent remodeling of 175 Beacon has obscured its original design, it does not appear that it was originally a “sister” house to 173 Beacon.
+However, it was designed by a different architect and, although subsequent remodeling of 175 Beacon has obscured its original design, it does not appear that it was originally a “sister” house to 173 Beacon.

 Paul Wallis assembled several parcels of land to create the three 19 foot wide lots for 167-171-173 Beacon.
 He bought the bulk of the land – a lot with a 50 foot frontage — on May 23, 1866, from Robert Scott.
 He combined it with two smaller lots he had already acquired on November 17, 1865, a 5 foot 6 inch lot on the west of Robert Scott’s lot which he purchased from real estate dealer Henry Whitwell, and a 1 foot 6 inch strip on the east of Robert Scott’s lot which he purchased from Arthur Lithgow Devens (who had acquired it from Henry Whitwell on the same day).
 The 1 foot 6 inch strip to the east was part of a parcel originally purchased from the Commonwealth of Massachusetts on September 10, 1859, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 The rest of the land was part of a parcel purchased from the Commonwealth on February 4, 1860, by Norman Munson.